YakinRubaiat/yakinrubaiat.github.io4/_posts/2019-04-01-StartUp-and-OpenSource.md

 When we think about a startup, lot's of us think like this, oh great, it's a business, lot's money but in real life mainly computer science domain it's not the case.
 In this domain, it's mainly about the break down a problem and solves it by technology.
 So you should have a lot's of knowledge(Basic, but basic is a lot in here) in the technology sector as well as the problem sector (what you are trying to do).
 So we need lot's of trusted people from multiple domains (Investor as well) work together.

 When we think about in human capital in Bangladesh (Software Eng, Programmer, Developer) many of us said there are very competitive here, it's like a zero-sum game.
-If you get a good job mean's here another one is not get this good job.
+If you get a good job mean's here another one does not get this good job.
 And tech industry won't work like that, here you have to join a company as an intern and you got to experience and this experience is cumulative in the long term.
 So, first of all, there is a scarcity of job and that's why we need more and more startUp.
 Second is there are so many micro problems in our country and lot's of them can be solved by technology, like the medical sector or education sector. so startUp can attack this problem and make a long term plan for change and make some capital.

 So there are many many more reasons i think we should more go to a startUp world but today I mainly want to write about why it is failed in Bangladesh and why we need more focus on Open Souce contribution.